Learn How To Enjoy Buying More Free Time For Yourself

 That is not exactly what I am talking about when I say learn how to be happy buying more free time for yourself.
 We usually pay people to complete the task for us out of poor desperation to escape the growing time pressures of modern life, not to create more time for ourselves to be happier.

-Paying people to do a certain task sometimes causes guilty feeling or thought of being perceived as lazy.
+Paying people to do a certain task sometimes causes guilty feelings or thoughts of being perceived as lazy.
 Why?
 Let’s talk about buying free time for yourself for the sole purpose of making yourself happier.
 We will create a guilty free happiness zone.

 Consumerism Should Be The Cause Of Guilt Not Free Time